 The MOSFET solid-state relay (SSR) is very similar to an optoisolator, but somewhat more versatile.
 Ac or dc loads can be switched, and the allowable load voltages are much higher than regular optoisolators.
 Driving the relay input involves supplying a few mA of current to turn on an LED inside the device.
 This requires about 1.4 V at a recommended forward current of 10 to 30 mA.
 The output is a pair of MOSFETs with common sources and a photo gate rather than a hard-wired gate.
-Turn on the LED and the MOSFETs conduct, turn off the LED and the MOSFETs shut off.
+Turn on the LED and the MOSFETs shut off.
 Just like a relay, it's simple and elegant.